janino163/docker-openpcdet/README.md

 # Docker OpenPCDet

-This is a docker container with OpenPCDet installed.
+This is a docker build with OpenPCDet installed.
 Clone this repo and its submodules:
 ```
 git clone https://github.com/darrenjkt/docker-openpcdet.git --recursive
 ```